The Ebony Horse: Tale type

+Motifs

+The flying machine

 Ethnologist Verrier Elwin commented that some folk tales replace the original flying machine for a trunk or a chair, and that the motif of the equine machine is common in Indian folk-tales.
+Similarly, according to scholar Karel Horálek, the flying machine, which appears in Indian variants, also appears in "many Asian tales".
+Hungarian professor Ákos Dömötör, in the notes to tale type ATU 575 in the Hungarian National Catalogue of Folktales (MNK), remarked that the wooden bird is an "Oriental" theme.

 Origins

 The tale The Ebony Horse, in particular, was suggested by mythologist Thomas Keightley, in his book Tales and Popular Fictions, to have originated from a genuine Persian source, since it does not contain elements from Islamic religion.

 The oldest attestation and possible origin of the tale type is suggested to be an 11th century Jain recension of the Pancatantra, in the story The Weaver as Vishnu.
 In this tale, a poor weaver fashions an artificial likeness of legendary bird mount Garuda, the ride of god Vishnu.
 He uses the construct to reach the topmost room of the princess he fell in love with and poses as Lord Vishnu to impress his beloved.

-Henry Parker, who collected some variants of the tale type, identified three different origins for the horse: (1), a wooden flying horse created by a supernatural being; (2), a wooden flying horse made by human hands and "magical art"; and (3) construction of one "by mechanical art".
+Henry Parker, who collected some Sri Lankan variants of the tale type, identified three different origins for the horse: (1), a wooden flying horse created by a supernatural being; (2), a wooden flying horse made by human hands and "magical art"; and (3) construction of one "by mechanical art".
 He also suggested that a flying horse, either of wax or wood, appears in ancient Indian literature (e.g., the Rig Veda), and may date from before the time of Christ.
 He also saw two possible routes of diffusion: either the tale developed in India or in Sri Lanka, and was diffused by Arabs; or the image of a winged quadruped, attested in old Assyria and Mesopotamia, "spread to the early Aryans".

 Another line of scholarship sees a possible predecessor of the tale type with Chinese god Lu Ban, patron deity of carpenters and builders.